cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

    4. (SV) Verify that the upgradedClient be of a Tendermint `ClientState` type
    5. (SV) Verify that the upgradedConsensusState be of a Tendermint `ConsensusState` type
-   6. (SV) Check the latest height of the current client state does not have the same revision number or has a greater height than the committed client
+   6. (SV) Check the height of the committed client state is not greater than the latest height of the current client state
    7. (SV) Match any Tendermint chain specified parameter in upgraded client such as ChainID, UnbondingPeriod, and ProofSpecs with the committed client
-   8. (SV) Verify that the upgrading chain did indeed commit to the upgraded client state at the upgrade height by provided proof
-      Note: client-customizable fields must be zeroed out for this check
+   8. (SV) Verify that the upgrading chain did indeed commit to the upgraded client state at the upgrade height by provided proof Note: client-customizable fields must be zeroed out for this check
    9. (SV) Verify that the upgrading chain did indeed commit to the upgraded consensus state at the upgrade height by provided proof
    10. (E) Upgrade client to the new client by retaining old client-customizable parameters (sent by relayers) such `TrustingPeriod`, `TrustLevel`, `MaxClockDrift` and adopt the new chain-specified fields such as `UnbondingPeriod`, `ChainId`, `UpgradePath`, etc.
-   11. (E) Upgrade consensus state with a stand-in sentinel value for root
+   11. (E) Upgrade consensus state with a stand-in sentinel value for root Note:
-      Note: The upgraded consensus state serve purely as a basis of trust for future `UpdateClientMsgs`, and therefore does not require a root for proof verification.
+      The upgraded consensus state serve purely as a basis of trust for future `UpdateClientMsgs`, and therefore does not require a root for proof verification.
 Also, we do not set processed time for this consensus state since this consensus state should not be used for packet verification as the root is empty.
 To ensure the connection can be used for relaying packets, relayers must submit an `UpdateClientMsg` with a header from the new chain.

-4. Submit an `UpdateClient` msg by a relayer to the counterparty chain with a header from the newly upgraded chain
+1. Submit an `UpdateClient` msg by a relayer to the counterparty chain with a header from the newly upgraded chain

 #### Decisions